Lawman Turned Capitalist

 When you come across a historical document that relates some previously unknown exploits of Wyatt Earp during his years living in San Diego, you take notice.
 Such was the case with my discovery of the manuscript for The Deadly Stingaree, which will be published in November 2025.

 Fact or fiction?
-It’s hard to say.
+It’ hard to tell.
 Earp would have been 43 years old in 1891.
 The real estate boom had turned into a bust.
 Earp lost money and he and his wife Josie began looking for opportunities elsewhere.
 There are reasons to doubt his part in this story, but there is enough historical evidence to believe it as well.

-I’ll have more to say about The Deadly Stingaree and its historic veracity in the coming weeks, but you may have to read it yourself to decide.
+I’ll have more to add in the coming weeks, but you may have to read the book to decide for yourself.